Laura Ingalls Wilder Historic Highway

 The Laura Ingalls Wilder Historic Highway spans several states across the upper part of the Midwest and includes stops at many of the sites where the author lived.
 The town of Pepin, Wisconsin, is the first stop on the highway.
-Little House in the Big Woods, is also the first of the 8 books in the very popular Little House series.
+Little House in the Big Woods is also the first of the eight books in the very popular Little House series.

 The town is located on Lake Pepin, which isn’t technically a lake, but a naturally occurring reservoir along the widest part of the Mississippi.
 There are places to eat and small shops selling arts and crafts along the lake.
 There’s also a train which runs parallel to the lakeside road.
 Park anywhere along the road and head down to the lake to collect some pebbles, just like Laura did in the book.
 Just don’t take too many!

-The town of Pepin is also on the historic and beautiful Wisconsin Great River Road which runs along the Mississippi River and will lead you to many other spots to explore.
+The town of Pepin is also on the historic and beautiful Wisconsin Great River Road, which runs along the Mississippi River and leads to many other spots to explore.

-The Laura Ingalls Wilder Museum in Pepin is the last stop on our Wisconsin Trail!
+The Laura Ingalls Wilder Museum in Pepin is the last stop on our Wisconsin Author Adventures Trail.

 Rebecca Blake Beech